RunestoneInteractive/httlads/_sources/DataEthics/finding_cheaters.rst

 ====================

-In this lesson, you are going to do a simplified version of the analysis outlined in the The Tennis Racket article.
+In this lesson, you are going to do a simplified version of the analysis outlined in the Tennis Racket article.
 I have prepared an anonymized data file for you that contains a numeric identifier instead of a name, along with the starting odds and the ending odds of a number of tennis matches.
 Your goal is to identify the cheaters.
 You can get the data from